 There are different treatment options for depression.
 Each one is designed to address a range of depression symptoms from mild to severe.
 If you’re constantly feeling down and your depression isn’t allowing you to live everyday and fulfilling life, then you should seek help immediately.

 When discussing illnesses in medical science, the cause-effect relationship for each disease is always an important consideration.
 That matters in the Addiction Treatment community because the medical profession labels drug and alcohol addictions as diseases.
 In recent years, addiction counselors have been putting more emphasis on diagnosing the causes of a patient’s addiction.
 It shouldn’t surprise anyone that many times, depression is part of the addiction problem.
 That’s why so many top Addiction Treatment organizations maintain a depression treatment program.

 As part of the counseling portion of Addiction Treatment, patients and their counselors will go on a journey of self-discovery.
 The objective of this journey is determining the specific causes of the patient’s addiction.

 When a counselor or clinician identifies depression as a potential contributor to the patient’s addiction, the treatment process shifts.
 The term the industry uses for this shift is Dual Diagnosis Treatment.
 A Dual Diagnosis Treatment option will attempt to integrate a depression treatment program with Addiction Treatment.
-It’s the job of the depression treatment center to determine to what extent and direction the depression influence the patient’s addictive behavior.
+It’s the job of the depression treatment center to determine the extent and direction the depression influences the patient’s addictive behavior.
 Proper dual diagnosis treatment can help guide patients to recovery from both addiction and depression.